Car Buying Articles

 - If the car I wanted isn't available, has the salesperson suggested a reasonable alternative?

-If there are any warning signals at this time, it is easy enough to terminate contact with this salesperson and shop elsewhere.
-Had you walked on the lot and been approached by the first available salesperson, it would be harder to walk away.
-You could be drawn into negotiations with someone you don't trust or someone who might pressure you, or someone who might bring in reinforcements in the form of the assistant sales manager.
+If there are any warning signals at this time, it is easy enough to shop somewhere else.
+If you had walked onto the lot and been approached by the first available salesperson, it would be harder to walk away.
+You could be drawn into negotiations with someone you don't trust, someone who might pressure you, or someone who might bring in reinforcements in the form of the assistant sales manager.

-Now it's time to ask another series of questions about your salesperson:
+Now it's time to ask yourself another series of questions about the salesperson:

-- Do you trust this salesperson to be open and honest when arranging the sale of this car?
+- Do I trust this salesperson to be open and honest when arranging the sale of this car?

 - Was the salesperson listening to my needs?
 Or was he trying to sell me the car he wanted to move?

 As you work toward completing the deal, your early decisions about selecting a salesperson should make it a stress-free, enjoyable experience.
 There are good and bad salespeople in any retail establishment.
 If you take the time to ask the right questions, you should have no problem finding the good ones.